 If blending aggregates, the blend shall have a washed gradation performed every other day or a minimum of three tests per week.
 Testing shall be completed before the aggregate receives final acceptance for use in the mix.

 Note 2.
-The asphalt binder shall conform to Article 1032.05 for an SBR or SBS PG 70-22.
+The asphalt binder shall be either SBR or SBS PG 70-22.

 Note 3.
 The bituminous material used for tack coat shall be a rapid setting anionic polymer modified emulsion or a rapid setting cationic polymer modified emulsion.
 When using a cationic material, the supplier shall certify prior to the start of mix production, the material has a positive particle charge when tested according to AASHTO T 59.
 When using either a cationic or anionic material, the supplier shall certify prior to the start of mix production, the material meets the following requirements.